thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/file_necsim_Matrix.h.rst.txt

 Samuel Thompson
 MIT Licence.
 Code supplied by James Rosindell with large usage of  href = "http://www.devarticles.com/c/a/Cplusplus/Operator-Overloading-in-C-plus/1"> this website , and modified and updated by Samuel Thompson.
-There are two distinct classes, :ref:`template_class_Row` and :ref:`template_class_Matrix`.
+There are two distinct classes, :ref:`exhale_class_class_row` and :ref:`exhale_class_class_matrix`.
 Most operations are low-level, but some higher level functions remain, such as importCsv().
 Contact: thompsonsed@gmail.com